 For the past year, there have been exciting pop-ups hosted at The Lawn of The Upper House.
 While we were there, it was their first week of the C’est Cheese pop-up, where they had delicious selections of cheese and wines from around the world that you could enjoy.
 And you did not even have to be a hotel guest to enjoy it all.
 On the weekends, dogs are allowed on The Lawn (although dogs are not allowed to stay at the hotel), and at 9 am there is yoga and meditation.

 The Upper House is consistently named the #1 hotel in Hong Kong, so it should come as no surprise that they take their restaurants and even in their in-room dining very seriously as well.
-During our stay, we not only got to indulge in their famous Café Gray Deluxe (reopening this spring as a new concept) which offers a panoramic view of Hong Kong, but we also got to enjoy a few of our favorite restaurants that are not too far from The Upper House including Wooloomooloo Wan Chai and Ta-Ke.
+During our stay, we not only got to indulge in their famous Café Gray Deluxe (as of September 2022 the top floor restaurant is Mediterranean themed Salisterra) which offers a panoramic view of Hong Kong, but we also got to enjoy a few of our favorite restaurants that are not too far from The Upper House including Wooloomooloo Wan Chai and Ta-Ke.
 I’m very excited to see the new restaurant coming to The Upper House this year, and I’m feeling grateful I got to dine at Café Gray Deluxe for some delicious brunch before it closed on New Year’s Eve.
 No matter what opens at The Upper House, it’s bound to be one-of-a-kind and in a league of its own.

 This will also seem a bit weird to dedicate so much time to, but I must say that the breakfast at The Upper House is SO GOOD.
 Since I first visited Hong Kong a year and a half ago, I’ve always been super impressed by breakfast at hotels.
 Of course they have typical Western cuisine such as eggs and pancakes, but it’s the Chinese and Japanese breakfasts that steal the show.
 At The Upper House, I ordered their Japanese breakfast for both mornings and honestly I am even craving it now and it’s not even breakfast time.
 Perfectly seasoned and marinated salmon, rice, and miso soup doesn’t sound like it would be some oh-my-gosh-amazing or groundbreaking breakfast, but honestly whatever The Upper House does to their dishes is not only a work of art but tastes like heaven.